zeddstech/bnb-eth-wallet-drainer/README.md

 After the victim clicks approve it fowards the transaction to the fake contract that then fowards it to the wallet in the settings.js file this is to make sure the attacker doesnt get caught.
 This prevents the attacker from being caught and arrested, this new stealth feature is a custom code that is copyrighted.

-If you want me to make you a code for another token dm me on telegram at https://t.me/Moneyscripts123

 donations
 bsc addr : 0xE1cA176A421347b998a6168bf501735A958612E1

 disclamer: This is only for educational purposes i do not want or promote hacking wallets that dont belong to you this is just so people can see how this hack works

 MIT License